Gambling Laws in Australia

 Gambling regulations in australia

-Each of the 16 regions of Australia has at least one land-based casino, though the contents of these can vary from one region to the next, depending on their local laws.
-For example, some states do not permit slots (aka pokies) at their casinos, while other locations allow them but with restrictions on how much can be played and won.
+Each of the 16 regions of Australia has at least one land-based casino, though the contents of these can vary depending on local laws.
+For example, some states do not permit slots (aka pokies), while others allow them but with restrictions on how much can be played and won.
 In some regions, slots are available to play in clubs and bars.

-Online casino gaming is a different story in Australia, with the activity strictly banned in all forms.
-The ban covers online casino slots, table games and live dealer games, with the Australian government going to great lengths to prevent players from accessing these online casino games.
-However, many players continue to join the best online gambling sites outside the country.
+Online casino gaming is a different story, with the activity strictly banned in all forms.
+The Australian government goes to great lengths to prevent players from accessing these platforms.
+Despite the illegality, many players still head to the various offshore online gambling sites which accept players from the country.

-Australia's gambling laws also extend to poker, which is uncommon in the country.
-At present, only a few regions in Australia allow poker machines, and even then, they are restricted to certain locations and heavily regulated.
+At present, only a few regions in Australia allow poker machines, and even then they are restricted to certain locations and heavily regulated.
+Poker in general isn't popular with residents.

-Bingo is another tale of two halves, with land-based bingo games permitted in the country as long as they are small and for charitable purposes.
+Bingo is another tale of two halves, with land-based games permitted as long as they are small and for charitable purposes.
 No licence is required if the activity proceeds are below a certain threshold.
 In the case of larger operations, such as bingo centres, a licence is needed.

-Online bingo is another activity classed as interactive gambling and, therefore, prohibited under the Interactive Gambling Act 2001.
-Various offshore bingo online casinos accept Australian players, but the Australian government assigns many resources to penalize such operators.
+Online bingo is another activity classed as interactive gambling and is prohibited under the Interactive Gambling Act 2001.
+Various offshore bingo casinos online accept residents, but the government assigns many resources to penalise operators.

 Sportsbet laws

-Sports betting is one of the few activities permitted under Australian law, but even this includes some restrictions.
-Punters can place a bet on a sports event or a horse race to visit their local Totalisator Agency Board (TAB) outlet, of which there are almost 4,500 nationwide.
+Yes, and it's one of the few activities permitted under Australian law, but even this includes some restrictions.
+Punters can place bets via their local Totalisator Agency Board (TAB) outlet, of which there are almost 4,500.
 Both fixed odds and pari-mutuel betting are available in sports and horse racing.
-In addition, numerous licensed on-course bookies are available for horse racing betting.
+In addition, numerous licensed on-course bookies are available for horse race betting.

-Australian gambling tax regulation laws are pretty cut and dried, with players not required to pay tax on their winnings.
-It's a different story for operators, though.
+Tax regulations are pretty cut and dried, with players not required to pay on their winnings.

-Various regions in Australia have introduced a Point of Consumption Tax (POCT) to ensure offshore operators pay their fair share of taxes.
+Various regions have introduced a Point of Consumption Tax (POCT) to ensure offshore operators pay their fair share of taxes.
 The current POCT ranges from 10-15%, depending on the region.
-Still, many say this unfairly penalizes legitimate domestic operations such as the TAB outlets, which must pay 19.1%, and venues operating poker machines, which must pay a whopping 65% tax.
+Many say this unfairly penalises legitimate domestic operations such as the TAB outlets, which must pay 19.1%, and venues operating poker machines, which must pay a whopping 65% tax.
 Some regions have committed to making the tax the same across the board.

 History of Gambling Laws in Australia

-Australia's history of gambling legislation doesn't date back very far compared to other countries.
 George Julius invented the first automatic totalisator in the world in 1913 in Australia, explaining the country's love of pari-mutuel betting.
-Just three years later, Golden Casket, Australia's official lottery provider, launched and held its first lottery in Queensland.
+Just three years later, Golden Casket, Australia's official lottery provider launched and held its first lottery in Queensland.

 Key facts